alberttheprince/aslmenu/README.md

 - Accurate ASL Letters (A-Z)
 - Accurate ASL numbers (0-9)
 - Collection of signs/premade sentences
+- Ability to pre-structure sentences to display coherent messages
 - Ability to view other users from an accurate, first-person perspective while signing